 Brooklyn is a vibrant borough of New York City with several different communities.
-From Park Slope, Cobble Hill, Crown Heights and other neighborhoods, more than 2.5 million residents live and work in Brooklyn.* Moreover, since 2009, Brooklyn has added more private sector jobs than the rest of New York City.*** Some of the fastest-growing occupations in NYC over the period from 2014 to 2024 are expected to include web developers (36 percent), systems software developers (34 percent), physical therapist assistants (32 percent), and massage therapists (31 percent).**
+From Park Slope, Cobble Hill, Crown Heights and other neighborhoods, more than 2.5 million residents live and work in Brooklyn.
+Moreover, since 2009, Brooklyn has added more private sector jobs than the rest of New York City, according to a report by the Office of the New York State Comptroller.
+The New York State Department of Labor predicts that some of the fastest-growing occupations in NYC over the period from 2014 to 2024 will include web developers (36 percent), systems software developers (34 percent), physical therapist assistants (32 percent), and massage therapists (31 percent).

 Job Opportunities and Salaries

 With a growing private sector, Brooklyn can be a great place to start your new career.
 So what kind of job opportunities and salaries can you expect when you've completed your training?
 The Bureau of Labor Statistics reported that an average weekly salary in Brooklyn in the first quarter of 2013 was $750.
 Calculated for full-time work over the course of a year, an average salary in this area would be around $39,000 per year.